Herniated disc — severely herniated discs can cause cauda equina

 - Severe sciatica

-- Deep pain in the lower back or extremities
+- Severe pain in lower back and/or extremities